ellenhvn/hhz-artificial-intelligence-vl-ws22/Exercise Material/Titanic/Local Deployment/README.md

 # Stopping the container

-Either stop the container in Docker desktop or
-`docker ps` & `docker stop <CONTAINER_ID>`
+Either stop the container in Docker desktop or view listed containers with and then stop it by it's container ID `docker ps` & `docker stop <CONTAINER_ID>`